Muscle Twitching After Stroke: It Could Be More than Spasticity

 woman with muscle twitching after stroke working with physical therapist

-This article will highlight the 4 most common causes of muscle twitching and some effective method for recovery.
+This article will highlight the 4 most common causes of muscle twitching and some effective recovery methods.

 4 Causes of Muscle Twitching After Stroke

 Before we get started, it’s important to know that you should consult your doctor or therapist if your symptoms are accompanied by pain, discomfort, or reduced quality of life.
-Your doctor can help diagnose your condition and your therapist may help with rehabilitation.
+Your doctor can help diagnose your condition and a therapist will guide your rehabilitation.

 Here are some common causes of muscle twitching after stroke: